-Volunteering means an activity which is of benefit to the community, is done of one’s free will and is undertaken without monetary reward.
-Volunteers are those volunteers that are involved in providing support, guidance and supervision directly to students and could potentially have direct unsupervised contact with students during the normal course of providing the volunteer service.
+Volunteering means an activity that benefits the community, is done of one’s free will, and is undertaken without monetary reward.
+Volunteers are those volunteers that are involved in providing support, guidance, and supervision directly to students and could potentially have direct unsupervised contact with students during the normal course of providing the volunteer service.

 Volunteers may have:

 - limited supervision by Golden Grove Lutheran Primary School staff in their role;

 - significant amounts of 1:1 time with students;